Sampling Unique Italian Culinary Contributions

 Italian cantucci or cantuccini are commonly known in the English speaking world as biscotti.
 However, you have to be careful, as "biscotto" in Italian means "cookie."
 American "biscotti" are, as said, cantuccini, a type of cookie traditionally flavored with almonds and spices, typical of Tuscany.
 Biscotti are an elegant accompaniment to your morning cappuccino or after dinner coffee liqueurs.

 The birth of sun-dried tomatoes, or pomodori secchi, came when Italians wanted to preserve their summer tomatoes for year-round use.
 Although the practice of sun-drying tomatoes on rooftops has primarily migrated to the United States, these bathed-in-the-sun morsels are packed with a splash of summer tastes.

-Pancetta, the Italian version of bacon, is typically seasoned with peppercorns and, perhaps, wine or a few other select seasonings.
-Producing a unique flavor following the aging process, Pancetta is a staple of many Italian cooks and a key ingredient in Spaghetti alla Carbonara.
+Pancetta, the Italian version of bacon, is typically seasoned with peppercorns and, at times, wine and other selected seasonings.
+Producing a unique flavor following the aging process, pancetta is a staple of many Italian dishes and a key ingredient in spaghetti alla Carbonara.

 Extra virgin is considered the "first pressed" and highest grade olive oil, and known to be the best color, aroma and taste of all olive oils.
 The olives must be fully ripe before picking and pressing begins.
 It must contain not more than 1% acidity to be classified as extra virgin, the highest grade given to olive oil.
 Virgin olive oil also is pressed oil, but contains not more than 2% acidity.
 Extra virgin olive oil is a delicious choice for dipping breads or used in salad dressings.